Umuzi-org/tech-department/content/projects/kotlin/project-5/data-binding-viewmodel-livedata/_index.md

 ### Task: Get started

 In this task, you locate and run your starter code for the previous project.
-You can use the GuessTheWord app that you built in previous codelab as your starter code, or you can download a starter app.
+You can use the GuessTheWord app that you built in previous project as your starter code, or you can download a starter app.

 - Run the app and play the game.
 - Notice that the Got It button shows the next word and increases the score by one while the Skip button displays the next word and decreases the score by one.
 The End Game button ends the game.